TBMoonwalker/moonwalker-ui/README.md

 ## Project Setup

-create a `config.ts`file with the following content:
+create a `src/config.ts`file with the following content:

 export const MOONWALKER_API_PORT = 8150 (Port which is configured in Moonwalker) export const MOONWALKER_API_HOST = window.location.hostname (or use a fix ip, dns name)